 Our Partners in Africa

 We have worked together with local partners in Tanzania right from the beginning.
 The reason: the knowledge of the exact needs, the know-how for the implementation and the knowledge of the local peculiarities is best provided by the local well-trained experts.
 Our partners have taken the initiative themselves to bring about positive changes in their society.
-AAIDRO is the aid and development organisation of the Catholic Archdiocese of Arusha/Tanzania and was founded in 2002 by the former Archbishop of Arusha, Josaphat L. Lebulu.
-Our core project with the church as our partner is the Canaan-Children-Centre for HIV-positive orphans, which we built in 2013.
+We cooperate with the Catholic Archdiocese of Arusha/Tanzania from the beginning.
+Our core project with the church is the Canaan-Children-Centre for HIV-positive orphans, which we built in 2013.
 We also support the treatment of disabled children in the Monduli Centre run by the church.

 The Living Water Children Centre was founded in 2002 as a small orphanage by the Tanzanian family Kimaro.
 Since 2005 we have been supporting the expansion of the orphanage and the associated schools.
 More than 700 children attend the Yakini primary school, most of them stay in the boarding school during the whole school year.
 Among them more than 100 orphans go to the primary school.
 Usually, children pay school fees, from which the attendance of orphans is financed on a sustainable basis.
 In 2017, together with the LWCC, we completed the construction of Yakini Secondary School, which will allow for graduation with a university entrance qualification.
 In 2018, we launched the LWCC Farm Project, which now provides food for schoolchildren and orphans.
 In 2019, we completed the construction of a new orphanage with the LWCC, which will provide space for 100 new orphans who will later on also go to Yakini schools.